 - Withholding allowances.
 The number of allowances you claim affects how much tax your employer withholds from each paycheck.
 Claiming too many allowances may mean your employer doesn't withhold enough (and you face a big bill at tax time).
 Claiming too few may mean your employer withholds too much (so you get a large refund at tax time, but you missed out on the chance to put that cash to a better use in the meantime, like by investing it).

 - Health insurance.
 There's generally no one-size-fits-all best choice when it comes to health insurance.
-Whether you're better off with a higher- or lower-deductible plan, or HMO or PPO insurance, may depend on how often you go to the doctor and what doctors you see.
+Whether you're better off with a higher- or lower-deductible plan, or HMO or PPO insurance, or a health savings account (HSA) may depend on how often you go to the doctor and what doctors you see.
 When in doubt, ask HR for more details on the different policies you can choose from, and seek guidance if you need it.

 - 401(k) investments.
 Contributing is only half the battle.
 You'll want to invest that money too, so it can potentially grow over time.
 Chances are your 401(k) offers a menu of mutual funds to pick from.
 Depending on your available choices and your preferences, you might be well-suited by a single fund, or by investing in a mix of funds.
 (Learn more about how to start investing.)

 - Other benefit elections.
-Depending on what benefits your employer offers, you might also have life insurance, disability insurance, a flexible savings account (FSA) or health savings account (HSA) available to you.
+Depending on what benefits your employer offers, you might also have life insurance, disability insurance, a flexible savings account (FSA) and more available to you.

 It's a lot to process, particularly at a time when you have so much else going on.
 If it feels like too much for week 1, check with HR about more specific deadlines for each of these decisions, and ask when or how often you can adjust your choices.
 (For example, some employers let you tweak your 401(k) contributions as often as you like, while others limit how often you can make changes.)